OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tail /etc/passwd` to display the last 10 lines of /etc/passwd

 Use `head /etc/passwd` to display the first 10 lines of /etc/passwd

+Use `head -n 3 iacta | tail -n 1` to write a script that displays the third line of a file iacta